-Who was Eli?
-He was the High Priest.
-He was of the highest ranking order in Yahweh’s house.
+“Eli’s sons were wicked men; they had no regard for the LORD” (1 Samuel 2:12 HCS).Who was Eli?
+He was the High Priest and acted as judge in the land.
+He was of the highest ranking order in the Father’s House.
 During Eli’s day there was no king, so he was the big guy!
 What was the big guy’s biggest sin?
-I will just use the Father’s words to tell you.
+I will use the Father’s words to tell you.

 “Why do you scorn my sacrifice and offering that I prescribed for my dwelling?
-“Why do you honor your sons more than me? by fattening yourselves on the choice parts of every offering made by my people Israel?’
-1 Samuel 2:29.
+“Why do you honor your sons more than me? by fattening yourselves on the choice parts of every offering made by my people Israel?”
+(1 Samuel 2:29).

-They took HaShem’s fat and His sweet smelling fragrance and they took the portion commanded in Leviticus for Adonai and grilled them up a FILET!
+They took HaShem’s fat and His sweet smelling fragrance, and they took the portion commanded in Leviticus for Adonai and grilled them up a FILET!
 They had T-bone’s, Mercedes, mansions, and they slept with many women in the temple.
 They caused the people to abhor the offerings of HaShem.

 Eli’s sons were unsatisfied with the breast and shoulder, so they took the best.
-They looked over the menu and they ordered the most expensive thing because they didn’t care if it belonged to HaShem or that it was supposed to be an offering for the people.
-They acted as if they were more important than the Father and they had no fear of HIM.
-No Awe.
-Surely they had heard about Aaron’s sons being consumed in fire in a moment?
+They looked over the menu, and they ordered the most expensive thing because they didn’t care if it belonged to God or that it was supposed to be an offering for the people.
+They acted as if they were more important than the Father.
+There was no fear of HIM, and they caused the people to have disgust for worship.
+Had they not heard about Aaron’s sons being consumed in the fire in a moment?

-They grab the Ark, the precious Ark of the Covenant, where the Holy Spirit dwelt and they thought they could use it like one would use a rabbits foot or lucky charm, to win the battle.
+When we get to chapter four of 1st Samuel, something unusual happens.
+The Philistine army begins to attack them, and many are slaughtered, but what do Eli’s sons do?
+They grab the Ark, the precious Ark of the Covenant, where the Holy Spirit dwelt, and they thought they could use it like one would use a rabbit’s foot or lucky charm, to win the battle.

 “Now when Solomon had finished praying, fire came down from heaven and consumed the burnt offering and the sacrifices, and the glory of the LORD filled the house.
 The priests could not enter into the house of the LORD because the glory of the LORD filled the LORD’S house.
-All the sons of Israel, seeing the fire come down and the glory of the LORD upon the house, bowed down on the pavement with their faces to the ground, and they worshiped and gave praise to the LORD, saying, “Truly He is good, truly His lovingkindness is everlasting.”
-2nd Chronicles 7:1-3 NASB.
+All the sons of Israel, seeing the fire come down and the glory of the LORD upon the house, bowed down on the pavement with their faces to the ground, and they worshiped and gave praise to the LORD, saying, “Truly He is good, truly His lovingkindness is everlasting” (2nd Chronicles 7:1-3 NASB).